Sydney Metro Western Sydney Airport: Funding

-In the 2019-2020 federal budget in April 2019, the federal government announced a contribution of $3.5 billion to deliver stage 1 of the rail link.
+In the 2019–2020 federal budget in April 2019, the federal government announced a contribution of $3.5 billion to deliver stage 1 of the rail link.
 This funding also includes $50 million towards the business case process for the North-South Rail Link and $61 million for the Elizabeth Drive overpass.

-In the 2019–2020 New South Wales state budget in June 2019, the state government announced an investment of $2.0 billion to commence the construction of stage 1 for the next 4 years.
+In the 2019–2020 New South Wales state budget in June 2019, the state government announced an investment of $2.0 billion to commence the construction of stage 1 for the next four years.

 In June 2020, the federal and state governments announced a further $3.5 billion contribution to push the construction date earlier to late 2020.
 Designs were modified to include an additional six kilometres of tunnelling.
-As of June 2020, the project has a price tag of AUD11 billion.
+At the time, the project had a price tag of AUD11 billion.

 Construction

+In addition to the funding announcement in June 2020, it was also announced that preliminary works would begin that year and major works would begin in 2021.

 In March 2021, three consortia (Acciona, a joint venture of John Holland and Gamuda, CPB and Ghella) were shortlisted to deliver tunnelling works for the project.
 The station box and tunnelling contract was awarded to CPB and Ghella in December 2021.
 In September 2023, a tunnel boring machine, one of four tunnel boring machines, had completed the first 1.26 km section of its 5.5 km tunnel.
 Tunnelling is expected to be complete in late 2024, with track laying and station fitout to occur afterwards.

 A second major contract for surface and civil alignment works was awarded to CPB and United Infrastructure in March 2022.

 A third major contract was the Stations, Systems, Trains, Operations and Maintenance (SSTOM) package for the construction of the stations and operation of the line.
 In October 2021, three consortia were shortlisted: